North Carolina Department of Environmental Quality

 The North Carolina Department of Environmental Quality (NCDEQ) is an agency of the government of North Carolina that focuses on the preservation and protection of natural resources and public health.
-The Department is headed by the Secretary of Environmental Quality, who is appointed by the Governor of North Carolina and is a member of the North Carolina Cabinet.
+The department is headed by the Secretary of Environmental Quality, who is appointed by the Governor of North Carolina and is a member of the North Carolina Cabinet.
 The Department of Environmental Quality was formed in 2015 and it was preceded by the Department of Environmental and Natural Resources, which was formed in 1971 by the North Carolina Executive Reorganization Act.
 The current secretary is Elizabeth Biser, who was appointed to the role by Governor Roy Cooper.

 History

-The Department was originally established as the Department of Environmental and Natural Resources by the North Carolina Reorganization Act of 1971.
+The department was originally established as the Department of Environmental and Natural Resources by the Executive Organization Act of 1971.
+In 1977 its name was changed to the Department of Natural Resources and Community Development.

 Divisions

 Current Divisions of the NCDEQ include: